RumataEstorish/TizenWearableWebCommon/README.md

 ```
 var actionMenu = new ActionMenu('actionMenuPageName', 'actionMenuName', itemsList);
 ```
-actionMenuPageName - page name, which menu will create to draw itsels actionMenuName - name of menu component itemsList - array of items in following format:
+actionMenuPageName - page name, which menu will create to draw itsels<br>
+actionMenuName - name of menu component<br>
+itemsList - array of items in following format:

 #### Create menu items